 But failing to start by asking your team members is a massive lost opportunity on three counts:

-Firstly you get a fresh pair of eyes (and ears) on what the customer sees, hears or experiences.
-Of course this is no substitute for your customers’ feedback, but it’s amazing what team members will spot as opportunities to enhance or modify the customer touch points to give a smoother or enhanced customer experience.
-Not forgetting the potential it opens up for spotting opportunities to add value or make recommendations to customers.
+- Firstly, you get a fresh pair of eyes (and ears) on what the customer sees, hears or experiences.
+It’s amazing what team members will spot as opportunities to improve or modify the customer touch points to give a smoother or enhanced customer experience.

 Because they’ve experienced everything first hand for themselves they are able to appreciate what’s important to the customer at that point, and can relate easily to them when discussing or describing any aspect of your service or products.

-Of course it may not always be possible for team members to experience everything (let’s say you are a midwife or undertaker!) but even if you sell exotic holidays or exclusive wedding dresses there will still be plenty of opportunity to get a sense of what your customers experience particularly the various touch points your customer experiences before or after doing business with you, which so often get forgotten.
+Of course, it may not always be possible or practical for team members to experience everything but even if you sell exotic holidays or exclusive wedding dresses there will still be plenty of opportunity to get a sense of what your customers experience, particularly the various touch points your customer experiences before or after doing business with you, which so often get forgotten.

 But you might be in a position to use the exercise as rewarding activity.
 If, for example, you run a hotel, having your team members stay at the hotel (and have access to everything your guests do) might be a treat for them, but gives you the opportunity for feedback too, so it’s a win-win.